diffblue/cbmc/doc/cprover-manual/restrict-function-pointer.md

 expensive in symex (e.g. functions with lots of loops or recursion), then this can be a bit cumbersome - especially if we, as a user, already know that a particular function pointer will only resolve to a single function or a small set of functions.
-This is what the `--restrict-function-pointer` option allows.
+The `goto-instrument` option `--restrict-function-pointer` allows to manually specify this set of functions.

 ### Example

-Take the motivating example.
+Take the motivating example above.
 Let us assume that we know for a fact that `call` will always receive pointers to either `f` or `g` during actual executions of the program, and symbolic execution for `h` is too expensive to simply ignore the cost of its branch.
 For this, we will label the places in each function where function pointers are being called, to this pattern:

 ```
 <function-name>.function_pointer_call.<N>